oresat/system-controller/docs/PartsSelection.md

 Vendor: Digi-Key
 Vendor Part No.: DMN62D0U-13DICT-ND [Datasheet](http://www.diodes.com/_files/datasheets/DMN62D0U.pdf)
-Reasons: This MOSFET has a threshold voltage that is between 0.5V and 1V.
-This allows the capacitor in the hardware watchdog time to discharge from 3V to the max threshold voltage of 1V before turning off the FET.
-Note: There does not seem to be a rad-hard analogue with this low of a threshold voltage.
+Reasons: This MOSFET was chosen based on the threshold voltage range of 0.5V to 1V.
+This allows the capacitor in the hardware watchdog more time to discharge from the 3V rail to where the FET turns off.
+Note: It has been dificult to find a radiation hardened version of this transistor.
 Rad-Hard Option: Intentional Rectifier IRHLUB770Z4 [Datasheet](http://www.irf.com/product-info/datasheets/data/irhlub770z4.pdf)
 Reasons: Lowest Threshold voltage of any rad-hard FET I've looked at.
 This one is between 1V and 2V.